mhdawson/micro-app-cordova-launcher/README.md

-The configuration file shares the same format with the [micro-app-electron-launcher](https://github.com/mhdawson/micro-app-electron-launcher) project so you can easily configure your apps across your workstation/mobile devices.
+The configuration file shares the same format with the [micro-app-electron-launcher](https://github.com/mhdawson/micro-app-electron-launcher) project so you can easily configure your apps across your workstation and mobile devices.

-For example this is one of my configuration files (with some sensitive parts masked out) :
+For example, this is one of my configuration files (with some sensitive parts masked out) :

 <PRE>